by Arnaud and Naja Girard

-To make sure there would be no abuses, the pre-approval document was to be signed by the employee’s supervisor, then by the head of department he works for, and finally by the county administrator.
+To make sure there would be no abuses, the pre-approval document was to be signed by the employee’s supervisor, then by the head of the department he works for, and finally by the county administrator.
 And the special pay would not apply unless the county had placed employees on paid administrative leave.

 We asked for proof of pre-approval of emergency response workers.
 The county responded by stating there was no record of pre-approved emergency response workers.

 We asked to see documentation showing which employees had been put on paid administrative leave at any time due to the COVID-19 crisis.
 After 7 requests and lots of back and forth the county informed us that they didn’t have this documentation.

 Arguably a system designed to bring fair compensation for those who stay behind while the rest of us run away was allowed to go astray and become a free-for-all.

 After the special meeting some of the long-seated commissioners who had gone through the Irma disaster pay scandal made their mea culpa.
 Commissioner David Rice told The Weekly, “Any one of us commissioners or Gastesi could have modified the pay structure.
 We knew we had to do it after the hurricane.”
 The commissioners have now pledged to do it right, this time.
 Don’t hold your breath though.